radelmann/my-mcp-server/README.md

   username: string // Username to add as reviewer
 }
 ```
+Example prompts:
+- "Add adelmann as reviewer to STK-1234"
+- "Set jsmith as code reviewer for STOCK-5678 and STOCK-5679"
+- "Add code reviewer mmiller to these tickets: STK-1234, STK-1235"

 #### `list_tickets_by_sprint_and_team`
 Lists tickets for a specific sprint and team.